CodeByDavid24/TheKopiCoders/README.md

 3. Read the story descriptions and make choices to navigate Serena's journey.
 4. Type custom responses or select from available options to shape the narrative.
 5. Listen to the narration through the text-to-speech feature (if enabled).
-6. In main_v0.py, the story will conclude after 12 interactions with an educational summary.
+6. The story will conclude with an educational summary about anxiety and coping strategies.

 ## Testing